 EUDR Practicalities: A Fast-Track BIC Project

-The aim of this BIC project is to provide the book industry supply chain with practical guidance on how to implement the European Union Deforestation Regulation (EUDR).
 The EUDR regulation requires that seven commodities (cocoa, coffee, soy, palm oil, wood, rubber, and cattle, and their derivatives) are deforestation or land degradation free before they can be imported into or exported from the EU.
-Part of the process requires that organisations undertake a due diligence review of their supply chains.
-For the timber industry and its derivative products this means tracing back to the geolocation upon which the trees grew.
+Part of the process requires that affected organisations undertake a due diligence review of their supply chains.
+For the timber industry and some of its derivative products this means tracing back to the geolocation upon which the trees grew.

 - The BIC EUDR Practicalities – Fast Track Project Report – please read this document first as it provides an overview of the T&FWG’s work.